Maheshinte Prathikaaram: Cast and crew

 According to Pothan, the film had the "perfect casting, despite the fact that several of them were newcomers".
 He first discussed the film with Fahadh Faasil during the filming of Iyobinte Pusthakam in 2014, in which the director played a minor role.
 Fahadh, enthusiastic about the project, agreed to appear in the film after fulfilling his other commitments.
 Pothan described Mahesh as a simpleton with a multi-layered character and wanted an actor who would provide much finesse and subtlety to the portrayal.
 He added that Fahadh was chosen for the "natural and spontaneous" actor in him.
 Pothan and Syam cast Soubin Shahir as Crispin early in the screenwriting process.
 The director summoned Sujith Shanker, who debuted in Njan Steve Lopez (2015), for a script-briefing section as a possible Jimson.
 Although Shanker liked the story, he was uncertain whether he would fit in the role; however, Pothan had confidence in him.

 Syam's wife Unnimaya was the casting director and also acted and served as an assistant director in the film.
 She along with Pothan appeared in minor roles—Sarah and Eldho, a couple settled in the United States.
 In May 2015, Anusree was cast as Soumya, a nurse who is Mahesh's childhood sweetheart.
 Aparna Balamurali, who had appeared in Oru Second Class Yathra (2015), was encouraged by Syam's wife (who is her university instructor) to audition for the role of Jimsy.
 Balamurali was briefed about her character only two days before filming began.
 Fahadh suggested Alencier Ley Lopez, with whom he had worked in Annayum Rasoolum (2013), for Baby's role.
 Newcomer Lijimol Jose was chosen for the role of Soniyamol after she answered a casting call.
 Theatrical couple K. L. Antony Kochi and Leena Antony made their film debuts as Vincent Bhavana and Jimsy's mother, respectively.
 Pothan also hired local people to appear in the film in "whatever clothes they turned up in"; he believed that if he cast only actors, "the reality would have been compromised".
 The director wanted to "feel each frame of the film, be it the rustic ambiance, the clothes or the accent".

 Ajayan Chalissery was Maheshinte Prathikaarams art director.
 Chalissery designed the set for Mahesh's Bhavana Studio and nearby buildings, including a footwear shop which was built in a vacant area.
-"Each and every property used for the movie, from the steel plates used in kitchen to the photos and frames hung on the walls, the windows and doors, everything was intentionally used to reflect a house of Idduki natives", said Ajayan.
+"Each and every property used for the movie, from the steel plates used in kitchen to the photos and frames hung on the walls, the windows and doors, everything was intentionally used to reflect a house of Idukki natives", said Ajayan.
 Designer Sameera Saneesh was in charge of the film's costumes.
 All clothes worn by the cast were secondhands, bartered from local residents in exchange for new clothes, since Pothan believed that Maheshinte Prathikaarams details should appear realistic.
 Martial artist and trainer "Kung-fu" Sajith was the film's stunt coordinator.